2nd LT. DAVID L. PHILLIPS – 7TH TENNESSEE

 Yesterday, I learned that there are more details after David’s last diary entry March 7, 1863.

-Yesterday, an hour prior, I located his cousins service revolver and two red sash’s on display in the Civil War section of the Tennessee State Museum.
+Yesterday, an hour prior, I located his cousins service revolver and two red sash’s on display in the Civil War section of the Tennessee State Museum. * As of 2020, they had been removed after the State Museum moved to The Bicentennial Mall Mall.

 Yesterday, Major Waters USA and Lt.
 Phillips CSA swirled around my head like the snow on Capital Hill.
 I looked up at Sam Davis, as I turned the corner on 7th to the state archives, praying David’s diary was where it should be.
 Not only did I find it, I also uncovered a lot about my Waters side of the family.
 An article written for the Wilson County Bicentennial, explains their Union support of the war, in a town that was very Confederate.